arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-cloud-support/content.md

 ### Next Steps

 As you progress, feel free to delve into the vast Arduino ecosystem.
-It will encourage you to utilize various libraries and hardware enhancements to construct robust, secure, and interconnected industrial solutions with the Arduino Pro products.
+It will encourage you to use various libraries and hardware enhancements to construct robust, secure, and interconnected industrial solutions with the Arduino Pro products.
 To better understand the Arduino PLC IDE, consider reviewing the [available tutorials](https://docs.arduino.cc/software/plc-ide).

 ## Support